 FAQs about IELTS Eligibility

+Yes, one can get a scholarship through a good IELTS score.
+One of the most popular organizations that sponsor the IELTS, The British Council, offers many scholarships.
 British Council IELTS Awards are given to students around the world who score well in IELTS exam and have good academic performance.
-These British Council IELTS scholarships are used by students to study at any university that requires the IELTS.
+These scholarships are then used by students to study at any university that accepts the IELTS score.

 Your IELTS scores range between 0 to 9, where you can get a 0.5 score as well (like 5.5 or 6.5).
 There will be an individual score for each skill (listening, reading, writing and speaking) and an overall IELTS band score which is the average of all the skills.